dvzrd/gatsby-starter-nova/src/components/ui/primitive/pattern/README.md

 Use Pattern to create primitive components that have various design pattern types.

+**NOTE:** This component is still experimental so it's not used to create any complex components.
+Stay tuned for new features and use cases as this component library gets ported into a package.

 ## API

 The importance heirarchy determines which styles will take priority - this will allow for greater variety of pattern types to be used together to create even more custom patterns.